And other useful websites

 The Smart and the Lazy is a great blog to start with when learning about investing.
 There are some great number crunching posts and details explanations of investing and finance concepts.
 Sadly, the site is not active anymore- but still well worth a read.
 Start from the beginning and work your way through

 Money can buy me happiness is written by Emma, who is determined to find a version of financial freedom.
 She started her blog to share what she’s learned on her journey.

 r/PersonalFinanceNZ is a place to discuss personal finance for Kiwis.
 Discuss savings, investments, KiwiSaver, debt management, home loans, student loans, insurance, and anything else personal finance-related.

 A place for Kiwis to further discuss the Mustachianism way of life.
 There’s always an interesting discussion going on there.

 Sorted.org.nz is an informative website run by the commission for financial capability.
 They have great NZ personal finance resources, including tools, guides, and a blog.

 MoneyHub is a great website giving you comprehensive information about Personal finance products in New Zealand.
 They have reviews of nearly every major personal finance and investing service in New Zealand.
 Well worth a read!

 A financial comparison site.
 PocketWise helps you easily compare NZ’s best mortgages, KiwiSaver funds, credit cards, personal loans and more, all in one place.

-Calculate.co.nz has created New Zealand’s largest collection of calculators answering many of the common questions that people have.
-Mortgage calculator, financial calculators, tax calculators- you name it- they have a calculator for it.
+Calculate.co.nz has created New Zealand’s largest collection of calculators, answering many of the common questions that people have.
+Mortgage calculators, financial calculators, tax calculators- you name it- they have a calculator for it.